Pruthwee/Pruthwee/README.md

 - 👋 Hi, I’m @Pruthweeraj
 - 👀 I’m interested in ...
 Java
 - 🌱 I’m currently learning ...
-Kafka
+LLM
 - 💞️ I’m looking to collaborate on ...
 Ai with Java Integration
 - 📫 How to reach me ... pruthweeraj.panda@gmail.com